Forensic Investigator Career Path

 How can I become a

-The most common career steps to get to Forensic Investigator are Research Associate, Information Security Engineer and Advisor based on actual career paths reported to Jobtrees.
+- The most common career steps to get to Forensic Investigator are Research Associate, Information Security Engineer and Advisor based on actual career paths reported to Jobtrees.

-While Research Associate is the most common, there is no specific role leading to Forensic Investigator that is an overwhelmingly common path.
-This shows there are many potential paths to becoming a Forensic Investigator so focusing on translatable skills is likely more important than a specific role.
+- This shows there are many potential paths to becoming a Forensic Investigator so focusing on translatable skills is likely more important than a specific role.

-While Research Associate isn't from the same job family as Forensic Investigator, Investigator, it can help to have direct experience in this discipline shown by Information Security Engineer also being a common career path to Forensic Investigator.
+- While Research Associate isn't from the same job family as Forensic Investigator, Investigator, it can help to have direct experience in this discipline shown by Information Security Engineer also being a common career path to Forensic Investigator.

 What should I know about the career path